bearcoda/clawserver/README.md

 responsibility for damages resulting from the use of this product*
 <br><br>

+## What's New?

+### v0.1.1
+ * There were syntax errors in the ClawServerAPI class that would throw errors if you tried to create a server.
+ * ProxyServer classes have been added to allow a proxy server setup.
+Please note this functionality requires bouncy API to be installed through command line or equivalent: npm install bouncy
+   For information on configuration settings please checkout the [ProxyConfiguration](ProxyConfiguration.html) class.
+ * ClawServerAPI class createServer now accepts an optional **type** argument to specify which type of server to create.
+			//Load API
+			var clawserverAPI = require('ClawServerAPI');
+			//Create server
+			var server = require('ClawServerAPI').createServer( 'proxy', './config.json' );
+ * TLS and Proxy feature type classes are now deprecated and are built directly into the API.

 ## How To Use

-Except for configurations, currently it's not too important to know what each does since there is only one ServerElement available.
-However, it does help in case you want to create your own elements.
 ClawServer primarily works with four main components.

- * ServerConfiguration - Handles loading of configurations to use with the server.
+ * [ServerConfiguration](ServerConfiguration.html) - Handles loading of configurations to use with the server.
 The configuration accepts an object or a string path to a JSON formatted file.

 			//Load API